The Slack Notifications Flowchart Explained

 You can be notified for messages on the channels you are part of, unless you mute a channel.

-That's the first thing Slack checks in their flowchart.
+That's the first thing Slack checks in its flowchart.

 Do not disturb (DnD)